javeriaz15/Adaptive-Learning-for-Vehicle-Tracking/README.md

-# Adaptive Learning for Vehicle Detection and Image Instance Segmentation
+# Adaptive Computer Vision Algorithm for Real Time Moving Vehicle Detection and Instance Segmentation
 **Project**: This project describes an adaptive learning approach to detect objects when there is no training data by applying computation geometry and engineering physics.
 ## Problem
 No training data for object detection